I listened to an interview the other day…

 - Moody or irritable

-- Foggy and lacking focus
+- Foggy and short on focus

 Final Thoughts: You Don’t Need to Fix Everything at Once